What is a PLC?

 PLC Explanation by Richard DuFour

-Watch the video with Richard DuFour to hear a quick explanation of what professional learning communities involve and how they are beneficial to the educator community.
+Reference YouTube video featuring Richard DuFour to hear a quick explanation of what professional learning communities involve and how they are beneficial to the educator community.

 Why a PLC Protocol?